The Lesson

 The Lesson (La Leçon) is a one-act play by French-Romanian playwright Eugène Ionesco.
 It was first performed in 1951 in a production directed by Marcel Cuvelier (who also played the Professor).
 Since 1957 it has been in permanent showing at Paris' Théâtre de la Huchette, on an Ionesco double-bill with The Bald Soprano.
 The play is regarded as an important work in the "Theatre of the Absurd".

 Plot summary

 This play takes place in the office and dining room of a small French flat.
 The Professor, a man of 50 to 60, is expecting a new Pupil (aged 18).
 The Professor's Maid, a stout, red-faced woman of 40 to 50, worries about the Professor's health.
 As the absurd and nonsensical lesson progresses, the Professor grows more and more angry with what he perceives as the Pupil's ignorance, and the Pupil becomes more and more quiet and meek.
 Even her health begins to deteriorate, and what starts as a toothache develops into her entire body aching.
 At the climax of the play, after a long bout of non sequiturs (which are frequently used in Ionesco's plays), the Professor stabs and murders the Pupil.
 The play ends with the Maid greeting a new Pupil, taking the play full circle, back to the beginning.

+In the text of Ionesco's play, the story ends with the Maid handing the Professor an armband with a swastika on it.
+She instructs him to put it on, because then no one will ask any questions about all the students he has murdered, asserting that it's "good politics."
+For many years, however, productions have deleted this detail, claiming that audiences would be too shocked by it, or that it narrows a more universal message of the play.
+Many scholars, however, argue that this deletion defangs the play and intentionally obscures Ionesco's point.